-The financial statements include only the General Obligation Bond Fund (Proposition R) of the Southwestern Community College District (the District).
-This Fund was established to account for the receipt of proceeds of general obligation bond issuances and the expenditures of the proceeds under Proposition R. These financial statements are not intended to present fairly the financial position and the changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+The financial statements include only the General Obligation Bond Fund (Proposition R) of the District.
+This Fund was established to account for the receipt of proceeds and expenditures of general obligation bond issuances under Proposition R. These financial statements are not intended to present fairly the financial position and the changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.